Lead paint suppliers settle California lawsuit for $305M

 The settlement comes after years of legal and legislative battling in California and other states.
-Lead paint suppliers tried to change California law last year with a ballot initiative that they later withdrew.
+Former lead paint manufacturers tried to change California law last year with a ballot initiative that they later withdrew.

 A judge initially required Sherwin-Williams Co., ConAgra Grocery Products Co. and NL Industries Inc. to pay $1.15 billion to clean up lead paint.
 An appeals court in 2017 affirmed that lead paint is a public nuisance but ruled that the companies only would have to pay for cleaning up homes built before 1951, leading to the settlement.